Storage & Maintenance – Questions Answered

 The dyno will also simulate the behaviour of the vehicle on the road taking into account the following factors:- rolling resistance due to flexing of tyres, air resistance of vehicle body, mass acceleration forces, climbing resistance in uphill driving & vehicle specific friction losses.

-As part of our enhanced storage maintenance programme we use the rolling road dyno to fully exercise vehicles in a safe & fully controlled environment.
+As part of our enhanced sports car storage in Sussex maintenance programme we use the rolling road dyno to fully exercise vehicles in a safe & fully controlled environment.
 It enables us to monitor & check the vehicle’s components whilst under dynamic load conditions which would not be possible by any other means.
 We run all vehicles under a light to medium load programme which is adjusted to suit the vehicle’s type / age / condition.
 This is all carried out under fully monitored conditions.
 Engine & under bonnet temperatures are all controlled by a powerful cooling fan.
 The programme is designed to ensure that all lubricating oils are up to normal operating temperatures / viscosity.
 This ensures all vital components are correctly lubricated, including oil seals to prevent drying out & corrosion on vital high load precision surfaces within the engine & transmission.
 This also includes all the drive shafts plus drive joints & bearings.
 A chassis dyno / rolling road dyno is the only way of replicating road conditions.
 A rolling road dyno must not be confused with wheel rollers which use the name “rolling road”.
 These are free running rollers & are not able to place any type of load through the vehicle’s engine & transmission.

 Q. What is a brake roller tester & what is it’s purpose?